Jamie Lomas

 James Lomas (born 21 April 1975) is an English actor, known for his soap opera roles as Warren Fox in Hollyoaks and Jake Stone in EastEnders.

 Early life

 Jamie Lomas was born on 21 April 1975 in Manchester.

 Career

 Before joining Hollyoaks in 2006, Lomas had minor roles in Heartbeat playing Craig Harker in 2005 and in Casualty playing Nathan Simmonds in 2005.
 Lomas left Hollyoaks in 2011.

 Lomas made a full-time return to Hollyoaks in May 2016, before he departed again in November 2017.
-He made a one-off appearance in May 2018 and again in July 2019, before making a full-time return in January 2020.
+He made a one-off appearance in May 2018 and again in July 2019, before making a full-time return in January 2020 until leaving once again in 2024.
 Lomas was also on the seventeenth series of I'm a Celebrity...Get Me Out of Here! and finished in second place.

 Personal life

-Lomas has a son named Billy (born 2006) with his former girlfriend.